 Depending on their skill set, a restaurant manager might also take care of the advertising and marketing campaigns.
 They can oversee the budget, place ads, and update social networks, such as Facebook or Twitter.
-They can also create restaurant promotional ideas, such as happy hour specials or two-for-one deals.
+They can also create restaurant promotional ideas, from happy hour specials to two-for-one deals.

-Restaurant managers can take care of the daily business reviews and make sure that the daily and nightly deposits are taken care of.
+Restaurant managers conduct reviews of the daily business and make sure that the daily and nightly deposits are taken care of.
 However, it's a good idea to have a separate person track and reconcile the checking account and other bank accounts.
 Unfortunately, employee theft does happen, and keeping a second set of eyes on the books keeps everyone honest.

 Most restaurant managers receive a salary, rather than hourly wages.
-Their annual income varies greatly on the size, concept, and location of a restaurant.
+Their annual income varies greatly with the size, concept, and location of a restaurant.
 Managing a small, locally owned restaurant in a college town will net you about $30,000 a year (without benefits).
 Managing a five-star restaurant in New York City can bring in as much as six figures.
 Managing a chain restaurant, such as Applebee’s or Chili’s, offers around $50,000 a year, with benefits.

 Managers are an integral part of a successful restaurant.
 Their job description could easily be "jack of all trades."
 They help with the day-to-day functions of running a dining room and the behind-the-scenes happenings in the restaurant kitchen.
 To be a successful restaurant manager, you need to be organized, communicate effectively, and know how to handle problems quickly and efficiently.